timbeaudet/knowledge_base/software/adobe_photoshop.md

 ### Move Tool:
 - Hotkey: `V`
 - Purpose: Move the selection or layer around the canvas.
 - Holding `ALT` will duplicate the layer and move the duplicate.
-If there was a selection, it duplicates the selection adding it to current layer.v
+If there was a selection, it duplicates the selection adding it to current layer.
+- Pressing `1` through `9` will set the current layer opacity from 10% to 90% respectively, and pressing `0` will set opacity to 100%.

 ### Lasso Select Tool: (is your friend)
 - Hotkey `L`